Judicial selection methods, Capital punishment, Death penalty, Bureau of Justice Statistics, BJS, National Prisoner Statistics Program

 Although we find no system-wide evidence of the effect of state judicial election methods on case outcomes, developments in individual states do confirm the death penalty's politically charged character.
 We find indirect evidence that the federal judiciary processes death penalty cases differently than state courts.
 Part II of this Article documents recent campaigns to oust judges based on their decisions in death penalty cases.
 These campaigns suggest that judges subject to partisan elections will be reluctant to question death sentences.
 Part III explains our methodology for exploring the relationship among judicial elections, states' death-obtaining rates, and judicial review of capital cases.
 Finally, Part IV reports our empirical results.

 Blume, John H. and Eisenberg, Theodore, "Judicial Politics, Death Penalty Appeals, and Case Selection: An Empirical Study" (1999).
 Cornell Law Faculty Publications.
-Paper 240.
+240.

 Published in: Southern California Law Review, vol. 72, nos.
 2 & 3 (January/March 1999).